usgs-coupled/phreeqc3/README.Win.txt

 Note that if the software is to be installed on a server system, the person installing the software generally must have administrator rights.

 To install the software, double-click phreeqc-@VERSION@-@REVISION@.msi to execute the installation program and follow the directions on the screen.
-The installation program optionally will modify the PATH environment variable so that the PHREEQC program can be executed from any directory, without needing to type the full pathname of the program's location.
-The batch version is completely independent from teh GUI version.
+The installation program will modify the PATH environment variable so that the PHREEQC program can be executed from a command prompt window from any directory without needing to type the full pathname of the program's location.
+The batch version is completely independent from the GUI version.

-By default, the software is installed in the directory C:\Program Files\USGS\phreeqc-@VERSION@.
+By default, the software is installed in the directory C:\Program Files\USGS\phreeqc-@VERSION@.@REVISION@ (32-bit operating system) or C:\Program Files (x86)\USGS\phreeqc-@VERSION@.@REVISION@ (64-bit operating system).
 This is the recommended installation directory, but you may use other directories or disk drives.
+The following documentation assumes default installation for a 64- bit operating system.

 Note that program components not installed initially can be installed later, and any components damaged (for example, by inadvertently overwriting the